algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 The latency is ~10ns higher for the array sizes in the form of $1.5 \cdot 2^k$.
 These are mispredicted branches from the loop itself — the last branch, to be exact.
 When the array size is far from a power of two, it is hard to predict whether the loop will make $\lfloor \log_2 n \rfloor$ or $\lfloor \log_2 n \rfloor + 1$ iterations, so we have a 50% chance to suffer exactly one branch mispredict.

-We can get rid of that last branch by always executing a constant minimum number of iterations and then using predication to optionally make the last comparison against some dummy element — that is guaranteed to be less than $x$ so that its comparison will be canceled:
+One way to address it is to pad the array with infinities to the closest power of two, but this wastes memory.
+Instead, we get rid of that last branch by always executing a constant minimum number of iterations and then using predication to optionally make the last comparison against some dummy element — that is guaranteed to be less than $x$ so that its comparison will be canceled:

 ```c++
 t[0] = -1; // an element that is less than x